 Your holistic adviser is here to provide support and guidance as you make the transition from high school to college and until you select a major.
 We look forward to working with you during your first four semesters at Davidson.

-Be in the know, get ahead and don't fall behind in your coursework.
 Your holistic adviser can connect you with the necessary academic support you may need, whether it's tutoring (available free of charge in a wide range of subjects), writing support, or assistance with research, data interpretation, presentations and lab reports, we are here to assist you in your academic pursuits and growth.

 Student Support Services